Kaboom47/PacketTracerMidterm/README.md

 # PacketTracerMidterm
 How to make a WAN with Routers, Servers, Switches,adn PC's using cisco Packet Tracer [Making a Network  ITEC 357 Midterm Project.pdf](https://github.com/Kaboom47/PacketTracerMidterm/files/9897067/Making.a.Network.ITEC.357.Midterm.Project.pdf)

+Remember to use Packet Tracer or have it installed to see the network created.